Fast quantum subroutines for the simplex method: Overview of the simplex method

 \item Let $\ell$ be such that $r^* = \frac{x_{B(\ell)}}{u_\ell}$.
+Row $\ell$ is the {\em pivot row}.
 Form a new basis replacing $B(\ell)$ with $k$.
-This step is called a {\em pivot}. \end{enumerate} \end{itemize} To perform the pricing step, we compute an LU factorization of the basis $A_B$; this requires time $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)})$ using fast sparse matrix multiplication techniques \cite{yuster2005fast}.
+This step is called a {\em pivot}.
+Update $x = A_B^{-1} b$. \end{enumerate} \end{itemize} To perform the pricing step, the standard classical approach is to compute an LU factorization of the basis $A_B$; this requires time $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)})$ using fast sparse matrix multiplication techniques \citep{yuster2005fast}.
 (In practice, the traditional $O(m^3)$ Gaussian elimination is used instead, but the factorization is not computed from scratch at every iteration.)
 Then, we can compute the vector $c_B^{\top} A_B^{-1}$ and finally perform the $O(n)$ calculations $c_k^{\top} - c_B^{\top} A_B^{-1} A_k$ for all $k \in N$; this requires an additional $O(d_c n)$ time, bringing the total time to $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)} + d_c n)$.
 To perform the ratio test, we need the vector $u = A_B^{-1} A_k$, which takes time $O(m^2)$ assuming the LU factorization of $A_B$ is available from pricing.
-As remarked earlier, $A_B^{-1}$ may not be dense if $A_B$ is sparse, so this step could take significantly less time in practice.
+As remarked earlier, $A_B^{-1}$ or the LU factors may not be dense if $A_B$ is sparse; furthermore, the vectors $c_B^{\top} A_B^{-1}$ and $A_B^{-1} b$ can be updated from previous iterations exploiting the factorization update, so all these step could take significantly less time in practice.
 Finally, since the calculations are performed with finite precision, we use an optimality tolerance $\epsilon$ and the optimality criterion becomes $\bar{c}_N \ge -\epsilon$.

+It is well known that the performance of the simplex method in practice depends on the pivoting rule.
+One of the simplest rules is Dantzig's rule, which choooses $k = \arg \min_h \bar{c}_h$.
+Modern implementations of the simplex method typically rely on more sophisticated pivoting rules.
+Among these, the steepest edge pivoting rule has been shown to lead to a significant reduction in the number of iterations \citep{forrest1992steepest}, but the per-iteration cost increases.
+With steepest edge pivoting, the choice of the column entering the basis becomes:

+This is more expensive to compute than Dantzig's rule, as it requires knowledge of the norms $\|A_B^{-1} A_h\|$. \cite{forrest1992steepest} show how to update these norms in time $O(m^2 n)$, which asymptotically is essentially the same as recomputing them from scratch, provided the basis inverse is available (in practice, sparsity of the basis inverse may make the updates easier).
+We remark that the same paper introduces dual steepest edge pivoting rules, for which the norm updates cost $O(m^3)$ instead, but in this paper we focus our attention on the primal simplex.